vmc-7645/agent-knowledge/README.md

 Server (server/):
 - Offers REST endpoints for:
-- /add-question
+- `/add-question` - add a new question to the DB
-- /search-question
+- `/search-question` - search for a question in the DB
-- /add-context
+- `/add-context` - add a new context to the DB
-- /search-context
+- `/search-context` - search for a context in the DB
 - Handles pgvector queries, embedding storage, result scoring

 Communication: